shep1990/MovieApi/README.md

 I took the CSV you sent and imported it using a small application I found on Github (https://github.com/AzureCosmosDB/data-migration-desktop-tool) this allowed me to import the CSV into my local cosmos db.
 To import the data the only configuration I needed to amend was in the migrationsettings.json, apart from this, nothing else needed to be changed.
+A minor adendum to this, make sure the properties are lowercase, rather than capitalised

 Configuration used